proxytranslation/user-docs/getting-started.md

 ![XLIFF export](/img/export-bilingual.png)

+If you use the online editor you have visual feedback all along the translation process.
+You can also get live preview during transtation time in certain CAT tools.

+## In-context review and fine-tuning

-Once translation is ready, you can import the translated XLIFF back to review and check the layout on the online editor interface in Highlight View, and make all the necessary correction.
+If you decided to do the translation in an external tool or in the List View of the online editor, you need to check how your translation fits the original layout.
+Once translation is ready, you can import the XLIFF back to review and check the layout on the online editor interface in Highlight View, and make all the necessary correction.
 Your translated website is ready for publishing.

-## In-context review and fine-tuning

 ## Maintenance

 As content is regularly added to websites, website translation is a never-ending task.
 Maintenance is checking for new content on the website, extracting it for translation, and uploading the translated content.
-It is also possible to automate checks and content extractions: you can specify the frequency of the checks (daily, weekly, monthly), and if new content is added, easyling automatically extracts it and sends you an e-mail notification.
-Please note that this automation is not possible behind secure login.
+It is also possible to automate checks and content extractions: you can specify the frequency of the checks (daily, weekly, monthly), and if new content is added, Easyling automatically extracts it and sends you an e-mail notification. **Please note that this automation is not possible behind secure login.**

 **Scheduled scan:**